melike-ay/GRADUATION_PROJECT/README.md

 Overview

-This project is a realistic data warehouse and business intelligence pipeline built from scratch using a self-generated dataset inspired by this Kaggle dataset.
+This project is a realistic data warehouse and business intelligence pipeline built from scratch using a self-generated dataset inspired by a Kaggle dataset.
 The goal of the project is to simulate a real-world data engineering and analytics workflow, from data generation to final business reporting.

 Project Description